top of page

 “Aşırı sağcı Fransız yazar: Muhammed gibi isimler yasaklanmalı”

-“Far-Right French Writer says ‘Names Like Muhammed Should Be Banned’”
+“Far-Right French Writer Says, ‘Names Like Muhammed Should Be Banned’”

 a newspaper headline